zacernst/metalpipe/README.md

 # nanostream: Small-scale streaming data

-Streaming data tools such as Storm, Flink, and Sparq allow you to set up a data processing pipeline in a clear, intuitive manner.
+Streaming data tools such as Storm, Flink, and Spark allow you to set up a data processing pipeline in a clear, intuitive manner.
 You work on creating each processor in the pipeline, and then stitch those together into a directed graph, with appropriate data sources and sinks.
 This is a very clear and practical design pattern.

 That workflow isn't just useful for processing huge amounts of data.
 It can be just as useful for smaller problems.
 But the smaller data sets